 Self Employment Tax Lawyers in Dalton

-In Dalton, Georgia, there are specific taxes that are placed on employees, which are deducted from their paychecks.
-The typically well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.
+In Dalton, Massachusetts, some taxes are imposed on employees, and deducted from their paychecks.
+Most people are aware of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.

 It's imperativel to be aware of one fact: if you're self-employed, you still have to pay these taxes.
 And it's your responsibility (or the responsibility of someone you hire for this purpose) to figure out precisely how much you owe.

 Normally, the employer makes all the necessary calculations and deductions from a person's paycheck.
 If you are self-employed, however, you are required to make this determination, and to ensure that it's accurate.

 If you are an independent contractor, or run a sole proprietorship (a company which you own, and which is not incorporated as a separate legal entity), you must pay the so-called "self-employment tax" if your income from self-employment is higher than per year.

 Persons who are not self-employed, and work for another person or company, have their contributions to Medicare and Social Security matched by their employers.
 This means that these programs are getting, on your behalf, twice as much money as what's deducted for your paycheck, with your employer covering the other half.

 However, the self-employed in Dalton, Massachusetts are responsible for making the employer AND employee contributions to those programs, essentially doubling what they would have to pay if they were employed by someone else.